Rajinsharwar/Show-Website-Content-in-WordPress-Page-or-Post/readme.txt

 === Show Website Content in WordPress Page or Post ===
-Contributors: horshipsrectors
+Contributors: horshipsrectors, rajinsharwar
 Plugin URI:
-Tags: adopt-me
+Tags: shortcode
-Donate link:
 Requires at least: 4.0.0
-Tested up to: 4.8.0
+Tested up to: 6.2
-Stable tag: 2017.08.13
+Stable tag: 2.0.0

 Fetches the content of another webpage or URL to display inside the current post or page.

 == Description ==

-** this plugin is no longer being update.
-Please feel free to adopt me! **

-Fetches the content of another webpage or URL to display inside the current post or page.
+The Show Website Content in WordPress Page or Post plugin fetches the content of another webpage or URL to display inside the current post or page.
+This plugin is useful for displaying content from another website or webpage without leaving the current WordPress page.

-The plugin can be run using either get_file_contents() or CURL, please ensure your server is capable of running one of these methods using php_info() or contacting your support team.
+The plugin can use either file_get_contents() or CURL to fetch the content.
+Please ensure that your server is capable of running one of these methods using php_info() or by contacting your support team.

 == Installation ==

-To install the plugin, please upload the folder to your plugins folder and active the plugin.
+To install the plugin, follow these steps:

+* Download the plugin ZIP file.
+* Upload the plugin ZIP file to the WordPress plugins directory (wp-content/plugins/).
+* Extract the ZIP file.
+* Activate the plugin through the 'Plugins' menu in WordPress.

-== Screenshots ==
+== Usage ==

+To use the plugin, include one of the following shortcodes in a WordPress page or post:

+* [show_web_con_get URL] - Uses file_get_contents() to fetch the content.
+* [show_web_con_curl URL] - Uses CURL to fetch the content.
+* [show_web_con URL] - The default shortcode that uses either file_get_contents() or CURL.
+* Replace 'URL' with the URL of the website or webpage you want to display.

 == Frequently Asked Questions ==